-The management goals of the Pinal and Santa Cruz AMAs are unique and require refinement.
-The Pinal AMA goal has two components: preserving the agricultural economy for as long as feasible and ensuring that municipal and industrial uses have a reliable and sustainable water supply in the future.
+The management goal of the Santa Cruz AMA is unique and requires refinement.
 The Santa Cruz AMA management goal requires management of local water levels, as well as maintenance of the safe-yield condition.
-These goals add complexity and some ambiguity to the administration of ADWR's programs, including recharge and recovery, and most pressingly, the AWS Rules.
-The Pinal AMAs existing AWS Rules over-allocate groundwater supplies, and the Santa Cruz AMA has not yet adopted AMA-specific AWS Rules and well-spacing criteria related to consistency with the management goal.
-The development of AWS Rules that reflect the unique goals of these AMAs will be a primary focus for the coming year.
+This goal adds complexity and some ambiguity to the administration of ADWR's programs in the AMA, including recharge and recovery, and most pressingly, the AWS Rules.
+The Department has not yet adopted specific AWS Rules and well-spacing criteria related to consistency with the management goal for the Santa Cruz AMA.
+The development of AWS Rules that reflect the unique goal of the Santa Cruz AMA will be a priority for the coming year.